BloxDev-Hub/BloxDev-Hub/docs/Articles/Scripting/More_on_Dictionaries.md

 workspace.Baseplate.Size = size
 ```

 While this could work, it is not very scalable - not only do you have to store lots of variables, code like this can get very difficult to edit especially when you have lots of properties to change.
+It also becomes very repetitive when you have many properties to set for an instance.

-Fret not, we can change all that using property dictionaries and a generic `for` loop.
+Fret not, we can change all that using dictionaries and a generic `for` loop.

 ```lua
 local propertyDictionary =